gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 It is sometimes manufactured.

-The tobacco industry's decades-long campaign to cast doubt on the link between smoking and cancer — documented in Naomi Oreskes and Erik Conway's *Merchants of Doubt* (2010) — was not a scientific debate.
+The tobacco industry's decades-long campaign to cast doubt on the link between smoking and cancer, documented in Naomi Oreskes and Erik Conway's *Merchants of Doubt* (2010), was not a scientific debate.
 It was a deliberate strategy:
 fund contrarian scientists, amplify uncertainty,